antoinewidmer/antoinewidmer.github.io/content/authors/admin/_index.md

 # Social/Academic Networking
 # For available icons, see: https://docs.hugoblox.com/getting-started/page-builder/#icons
 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the
-#   form "mailto:your-email@example.com" or "#contact" for contact widget.
+#   form "mailto:youremail@example.com" or "#contact" for contact widget.
-#social:
+social:
    - icon: envelope
      icon_pack: fas
      link: 'mailto:antoine.widmer@hevs.ch'